LuisFlores3/hass-populartimes/README.md

 2. Search for "Popular Times".
 3. Enter:
   - Name: Friendly name for the sensor (e.g., Charlie Browns)
   - Address: A precise postal address (e.g., "123 Main St, City, State, Country").
-The integration will automatically use the Name together with the Address to improve matching.
 4. Submit to create the sensor.

 Entity ID default for new sensors: